yashveerjain/Image-processing-with-robotic-arm/README.md

 * 2 stepper motors was used with easy driver (for better control of stepper motor) and Arduino as micro-controller.
 * Camera and Laptop was used to read the camera frames and process it, finally transmitting to Arduino for controlling stepper motor to move the end effector to desired location.

->Device image
+## Device image
 ![](images/industrial-robot.png)

+## Device working videos
-[demo video](https://drive.google.com/file/d/1eLh3OXNollj0qVDoGT9Q1KkzQ-V80hNA/view?usp=sharing) for single object localization and tracing.
+* [demo video](https://drive.google.com/file/d/1eLh3OXNollj0qVDoGT9Q1KkzQ-V80hNA/view?usp=sharing) for single object localization and tracing.

-[demo video](https://drive.google.com/file/d/1hKvEndr-Cx-MMgwWZ3WBfSbs_qFxjQ0z/view?usp=sharing) for multi object localization and tracing.
+* [demo video](https://drive.google.com/file/d/1hKvEndr-Cx-MMgwWZ3WBfSbs_qFxjQ0z/view?usp=sharing) for multi object localization and tracing.